 The free online course “Ultrasound Imaging: What Is Inside?” by the University of Twente is aimed at anyone interested in ultrasonography, its technological background, and its application in clinical practice.
 Medical students and professionals working with ultrasound might find this course useful as well.

 This free online course is based on three major perspectives:

-- Technical perspective: the underlying technology of ultrasound imaging;
+- Technical perspective: the underlying technology;

 Participants are expected to have a pre-university level in mathematics and physics, an interest in ultrasound imaging, but it is not necessary to have an ultrasound device available.

 Summary of Course Main Features:

 - Educators: Wiendelt Steenbergen and Jordy van Zandwijk

 - Duration: 6 weeks x 3 hours per week